ucaiado/cpp-route-planning/README.md

 ### Run
-In a terminal or command window, navigate to the top-level project directory `cpp-route-planning/` (that contains this README) and run the following
+In a terminal or command window, navigate to the top-level project directory `cpp-route-planning/` (that contains this README) and run the following commands.
+This will run the project tests and then run the final code, opening a map with a path filled.
- commands:

 ```shell
 $ make test
 $ make up
 ```

-This will run the project tests and then run the final code, opening a map with a path filled.

 ### License